 Staging is something you can do yourself, but your Realtor may have a staging company they work with to get the job done.

 The use of digital tools such as virtual tours have made properties more accessible to more buyers.
-Thirty-six percent of people say they’d consider buying a home entirely online, Zillow found, and 43% percent would be more likely to try to sell a home entirely online.
+One recent Zillow survey found that almost 40% of Millenials would be comfortable buying a home online vs. in person.

-Buyers who prefer to see homes up close can ask Realtors how many viewings they typically schedule in a day or a week, per client.
-Sellers will want to get the details on how often open houses will be scheduled and how they’ll be marketed.
+See if your agent plans to create a virtual tour, but you also want to be prepared for the majority of buyers who want to visit in person.
+Ask Realtors how many viewings they typically schedule in a day or a week, how often open houses will be scheduled, and how they’ll be marketed.

-For example, they can advise you on how much earnest money you might need to pay and how to go about scheduling inspections.
+Also check that they can advise you on how much earnest money you might need to pay and how to find a good, affordable home inspector, as these are important aspects of the deal.

 You’re not obligated to use your Realtor’s recommended lender.
 In fact, it’s helpful to compare mortgage loan terms and interest rates from multiple lenders to find the option that best fits your needs.

-Due diligence in the search for the right real estate agent may mean interviewing a few, and not automatically going with your mom’s or co-worker’s agent friend.
-It’s important to know how to interview a Realtor and which questions to ask.
+Due diligence in the search for the right real estate agent may mean interviewing a few of them and not automatically going with your mom’s or co-worker’s agent friend.
+It’s important to know how to interview a Realtor and which questions to ask, so you can pair up with the best possible professional as you navigate this major transaction.

 SoFi Loan Products